 - Born: January 19, 1985 (age 33)

 - Bio: The son of two college professors, Bernard and Celia, Chazelle was born in Rhode Island and raised in New Jersey.
 Originally aspiring to be a jazz drummer, Chazelle began to take an interest in filmmaking while in high school.
 He graduated from Harvard in 2007 and made his first big impression with Whiplash, a multiple Oscar nominee in 2014.
 Chazelle followed it up with La La Land, a free-spirited musical starring Emma Stone and Ryan Gosling.
-The film takes a whimsical and sincere approach life, love, and career choices in the Hollywood industry and ended up winning seven Oscars (infamously, Best Picture was not one of them).
-Up next, Chazelle is reuniting with Gosling in an adaptation of First Man, the official biography of legendary astronaut Neil Armstrong.
+The film takes a whimsical and sincere approach to life, love, and career choices in the Hollywood industry and ended up winning seven Oscars (infamously, Best Picture was not one of them).
+Earlier this year, Gosling and Chazelle reunited with First Man, the official biopic of astronaut Neil Armstrong.

-- Favorite film/Why I like their work: La La Land and Whiplash are two very different films, but both a beautifully shot and have some outstanding performances.
+- Favorite film/Why I like their work: La La Land and Whiplash are two very different films, but both are beautifully shot and have outstanding performances.
 Chazelle’s innovative spirit and rapid-fire dialogue complement each other well.
-His musical background allows him to take special interest in film scoring — Chazelle’s frequent composer collaborator, Justin Hurwitz, was his roommate at Harvard.
-From the high-stress intensity of Whiplash to the soaring music numbers of La La Land, Chazelle is able to draw upon so many different emotions in his audience.
-I can’t wait until First Man hits theatres in October.
+His musical background allows him to take special interest in film scoring — Chazelle’s frequent music collaborator, Justin Hurwitz, was his roommate at Harvard.
+From the manic intensity of Whiplash to the soaring musical numbers of La La Land, Chazelle is able to draw upon so many different emotions in his audience.
+And First Man was a realistic, harrowing look at the dangers and triumphs of the Apollo moon landing with another fantastic Gosling performance.

 - Nationality: Australian

-- Bio: Born and raised in Sydney, Gillespie moved to New York to study advertising at the School of Visual Arts in Manhattan.
+- Bio: Born and raised in Sydney, Gillespie moved to the US to study advertising at Manhattan’s School of Visual Arts.
 He moved from advertising to directing commercials in the mid-90s and made his first feature film in 2007.
-His breakthrough film was Lars and the Real Girl, starring Ryan Gosling as the dopey-but-good-natured title character who falls in love with a sex doll.
+His breakthrough was Lars and the Real Girl, starring Ryan Gosling as the dopey-but-good-natured title character who falls in love with a sex doll.
 Gillespie later helmed the 2011 horror remake of Fright Night, as well as baseball drama Million Dollar Arm.
 In 2017, he directed fellow Aussie Margot Robbie in I, Tonya, which explored controversial figure skater Tonya Harding and the infamous 1994 attack on Nancy Kerrigan that led to Harding’s ban from professional skating.

 - Nationality: Australian

 - Bio: Weir is another product of the Australian New Wave movement.
-The Sydneysider made Picnic at Hanging Rock and Gallipoli in his early career; the latter film was a landmark picture focusing on the exploits of Aussie soldiers at the Battle of Gallipoli in World War I. Weir later directed the period-piece romance The Year of Living Dangerously, as well as Witness, a mystery-thriller starring Harrison Ford.
-However, Weir’s best known films might be the legendary Dead Poets Society starring the late Robin Williams, and 2003’s Master and Commander: The Far Side of the World, which starred Russell Crowe and received 10 Oscar nominations.
+The Sydneysider made Picnic at Hanging Rock and Gallipoli in his early career; the latter film was a landmark picture focusing on the exploits of Aussie soldiers at the Battle of Gallipoli in World War I. Weir later directed the political romance The Year of Living Dangerously, as well as Witness, a mystery-thriller starring Harrison Ford.
+However, Weir’s best known films might be the legendary Dead Poets Society starring the late Robin Williams, The Truman Show with Jim Carrey, and 2003’s Master and Commander: The Far Side of the World, which starred Russell Crowe and received 10 Oscar nominations.

-- Favorite film/Why I like their work: Obviously, Master and Commander, Witness, and Dead Poets Society are bound to get all the love if you’re familiar with Weir’s work (to be sure, all three are outstanding).
-But his earliest films are also a must-see.
+- Favorite film/Why I like their work: Obviously, Master and Commander, Witness, The Truman Show and Dead Poets Society are bound to get all the love if you’re familiar with Weir’s work (to be sure, all four are outstanding).
+But his earlier films are also a must-see.
 Gallipoli captures a watershed moment in WWI, when Australia and New Zealand came into their own as countries.
 The Year of Living Dangerously captures a wartime romance in 1960s Indonesia and features several stirring performances.